AG7GN/images/README.md

 ## Installation

 1. Assemble the DigiLink or [Nexus DR-X](http://wb7fhc.com/intro.html) board and install it and the Fe-Pi audio board onto the Pi.
-1. [Download the image](https://drive.google.com/open?id=1LZing_xrFSDDoAIH6i2aiS_6K2lrw8Js) (3.62 GB) from my Google Drive.
+1. [Download the image](https://drive.google.com/open?id=1qemN3vxEZijSvZfUqSC45oj-ISXEHQvz) (3.7 GB) from my Google Drive.
 Click the __Download__ button when prompted with the "Whoops!
 There was a problem with the preview." window.
 1. Burn the image to your SD card by following the ["Writing an image to the SD card"](https://www.raspberrypi.org/documentation/installation/installing-images/)  instructions.
 Since you've already downloaded the image in the previous step, ignore the "Download the image" section on that web page.
 1. Insert the MicroSD card into the Pi and power it on.
-1. You'll need a keyboard/video/mouse attached for the first boot.
+1. You'll need a keyboard/video/mouse (KVM) attached for the first boot.

 ## First Time Boot Instructions

 __*PLEASE* DO THESE STEPS before seeking help!
-You must expand the file system (step 4 below) if you want to install any additional software__
+The downloaded image is compressed to save download time.
+You must expand the file system (step 4 below) if you want to install any additional software!__

-1. You'll need a keyboard/video/mouse attached for the first boot.
+1. You'll need a keyboard/video/mouse (KVM) attached for the first boot.
 1. You'll notice the first time you start the Pi with this image that it immediately reboots within a few seconds of the desktop appearing.
 This is expected behavior and is caused by a script that runs on first boot that resets the VNC and SSH client and server keys among other things.
 This happens only at the first boot-up.
 1. Connect your Pi's ethernet port to your home network or use the Pi's wifi to connect to your home network.
 For WiFi:
 	- Click on the network icon (just to the left of the speaker icon) on the Pi's top menu bar.